 And don’t forget to round out this Irish feast with some no bake Baileys brownie batter dip or Boozy Baileys Oreo Milkshakes for dessert!

-I was compensated by Nielsen-Massey Vanillas for my time in developing this recipe and post.
-All opinions are my own.
+I was compensated by Nielsen-Massey Vanillas for my time, but all opinions are my own.

 Did you make this?
 Be sure to leave a review below and tag me @the_chunky_chef on Facebook and Instagram!